 If you are arriving from Rome Airports (Fiumicino or Ciampino):

 With Gasparibus: the coach bus service connecting directly Rome airports to L’Aquila (Hotel Amiternum).
+It is the easiest way to reach L’Aquila from Rome airports.
 Buses look as pictured, though they can be either white, red, or gold.

 Journey: approximately 2 hours

 Tickets: one way € 16 / two-way € 28.8